akv2/MaxImage/readme.md

 ## Changelog:

 Version 2.0.2:
-* Added fitElement option that provides the ability to constrain your slideshow to a container element (not just the window)
+* Added fillElement option that provides the ability to constrain your slideshow to a container element (not just the window)

 Version 2.0.1:
 * Added backgroundSize option so that older browsers can act as though they support CSS3 background-size:contain